-CSU Concurrent Enrollment - matriculated students in good standing may enroll at both their home CSU campus and a host CSU campus during the same term.
+CSU Concurrent Enrollment - matriculated students in good standing may enroll on a space available basis at both their home CSU campus and a host CSU campus during the same term.
 Credit earned at the host campus is reported at the student's request to the home campus to be included on the student's transcript at the home campus.